haywood/stereo/doc/ideas.md

 Then the points of each color will vary together with the intensity of their associated note.

+## WebGL 2

+Currently using WebGL 1, because it's portable.
+But the site is never really gonna look great on phones, and fuck desktop Safari.

+WebGL 2 has two extremely useful array improvements
+  - use non-constant expressions for indices.
+This means that `d0` could be time dependent, for example.

+  - return arrays from functions.
+This means that the generated code can have simpler scoping and better encapsulation. the glsl functions for various shapes can be written in .glsl files and simply take the same parameters as the steps in the pipe language.

 ## Misc

 - publish on push